pietrobraione/tardis/README.md

     $ tardis -options_config_path ./my-config -options_config_class MyConfigurator

 with the configurator classes.
+The `tardis` script is at `/usr/local/bin` in the case you want to study it.

-If you want to run TARDIS on the pre-built tardis-experiments subjects included in the Docker image you can exploit the configurators and the launchers included in the tardis-experiments project (see its `README.md` file for more information).
+If you want to run TARDIS on the pre-built tardis-experiments subjects included in the Docker image you can exploit the configurators and the launchers included in the tardis-experiments project.
 For instance, if you want to generate tests for the AVL tree example, you can run the following command using the configurator:

     $ tardis -options_config_path /root/tardis-experiments/bin -options_config_class avl.AvlConfigurator